j00bar/django-sendfile/README.rst

 Firstly there are two more django settings:

-* `SENDFILE_ROOT` - this is a directoy where all files that will be used with sendfile must be located
+* `SENDFILE_ROOT` - this is a directory where all files that will be used with sendfile must be located
 * `SENDFILE_URL` - internal URL prefix for all files served via sendfile

 These settings are needed as this backend makes mod_wsgi_ send an internal redirect, so we have to convert a file path into a URL.
 This means that the files are visible via Apache_ by default too.
 So we need to get Apache_ to hide those files from anything that's not an internal redirect.
 To so this we can use some mod_rewrite_ magic along these lines: